 How much of your annual income is pure freelance stories for media vs branded content vs blog income vs consulting etc?

 It varies each year.
 This year, I’ve had some good commissions because of my book.
 But currently, my main income comes through Clementine App and my online courses.
 My book deal brought in a nice chunk with the advance that I put straight into savings.
 And consultancy and ad-hoc freelance articles are a smaller percentage of my annual income.

-Overall do's and don'ts you can offer freelancing moms as well as general freelancers?
+Overall do’s and don’ts you can offer a freelance mom as well as general freelancers?

 Don’t expect anyone to help you for free, but do try your luck.
 If someone emails me asking for advice and I don’t like their tone, I ignore the email.
 But someone else might catch me in a good mood and win me over, and I’ll offer what’s basically free consultancy.